Flexible Learning Zone (FLZ)

 The facility supports students’ social and emotional needs and 95% of its work is preventative and restorative and is designed to protect students and lessons from any social or emotional issues that arise or cause distress to either an individual student or a class or group of students.

 Ms Walker is highly skilled and qualified in supporting students and parents and works closely with outside agencies to ensure that specialist support and referrals are made when necessary.

-If students require behaviour support or sanctions due to a lapse in their behaviour and their removal from lessons they work in behaviour support / isolation in controlled conditions and a reintegration plan is written and communicated to teachers and parents are informed and often invited in for a meeting.
-The main aim of the behaviour support / isolation facility is to minimise the need to exclude students to home.
+If students require behaviour support or sanctions due to a lapse in their behaviour and their removal from lessons they work away from their peers for a period of time.
+A reintegration plan is written and communicated to teachers and parents are informed and often invited in for a meeting.
+The main aim of this approach is to minimise the need to exclude students to home.